daveshap/RavenAGI/microservices.md

 - **Distributed thinking.** Microservices require you to think about programming in a distributed manner and use APIs.
 - **More to keep track of.** Microservices are independent application components, meaning you need to keep track of all of them.
 - **Complex interactions.** Microservices are distributed across networks and multiple compute nodes, introducing different bottlenecks and failure points.

+## Types of Microservices

+Raven will ultimately have quite a few types of microservices.
+This list is not exhaustive.

+- **Sensors.** These are the services that take input from the outside world, such as audio and video.
+- **Executive.** These are the services that generate some kind of output (such as audio, video, or robotic action).
+- **Cognitive.** These are the thinking services, such as action generation, action iteration, and Core Objective Functions.
+- **Metacognition.** These are the services that monitor what Raven is thinking about and modify Raven's priorities.
+For example, the inhibition microservice halts lines of thought on completed topics.
+The fact-checking service ensures that Raven doesn't say false things.